zunaira7365/Machine-learning-Project/README.md

 ### 1. Load & Clean Listings + Calendar Data:

-You can download data for all cities by clicking following link https://insideairbnb.com/get-the-data/.
+You can find and download all data files for all cities by clicking following link https://insideairbnb.com/get-the-data/.

 Load listings.csv and clean the price column.